ronykax/canvas/docs/canvas.md

 # Canvas

 Infinite canvas app.
 Open and save `.canvas` files.
 The sidebar lists those canvases (and folders that contain them); other files are ignored, and titles omit the `.canvas` suffix.
+Repo source (`.ts`, `.tsx`, etc.) is app code, not a canvas.

 ## Format